YangVincent/YangVincent.github.io/_posts/2016-08-19-peterprinciple.md

   - management
   - daniel hoffman
   - oliver ratzesberger
-  - dee
+  - dee horcasitas
   - john poetzinger
   - teradata
   - evp
   - technical interview
   - tech
+  - culture
+  - diversity
 ---

 ## Overview
-Throughout my time at Teradata, I reached out to other employees in hopes of learning from their perspectives.
+During my time at Teradata, I reached out to other employees in hopes of learning from their perspectives.
 Here's some lessons I learned from each.

-## Daniel Hoffman - Software Engineering Manager
+#### Daniel Hoffman - Software Engineering Manager
 I reached out to Daniel after he and several other managers held a Q&A session for interns.
 He first hosted a luncheon along with several other managers on a smaller scale, then a private lunch with me.
 Throughout, I learned several important aspects of working towards a managerial position.
 To start off, most majors allow you to graduate then immediately begin work in your field of choice.
 Unfortunately, nobody really wants a new college grad manager.
 In order to combat this, he recommended two main tracks.
 The first